gvenezia/wikiViewerReact/README.md

 # Wikipedia Article Viewer

+Displays wikipedia cards items that are relevant to the users input.

+## Why'd you build it?
-This is essentially a clone of an earlier project inspired by the following quote:
+This project is essentially a clone of an earlier project inspired by the following quote:
 > "It is not possible to write complex, efficient and easy to maintain UIs with Vanilla JavaScript.
-That’s the main reason you need a modern JavaScript framework."
+That’s the main reason you need a modern JavaScript framework." - *[Alberto Gimeno](https://medium.com/dailyjs/the-deepest-reason-why-modern-javascript-frameworks-exist-933b86ebc445)*

 Granted, this UI isn't all that complex, but I wanted to see at what point it made sense to transition from Vanilla JS to a framework.
 In theory it seems like even smaller applications could benefit from a front-end framework.
 If the amount of work is similar, then the potential for scaling up would tip the scale in favor of front-end frameworks.